-- Install a reel without a write protect ring on the supply reel hub.
-Check a. that the write lockout plunger is centered in the write protect ring groove and not rubbing against the bottom of the groove. - If the plunger is not centered in the groove, loosen the two write lockout b. mounting screws and reposition the assembly.
-Tighten the mounting screws. - If the plunger rubs on the bottom of the groove, loosen the solenoid c. mounting screws and position the solenoid until the plunger is just clear of the bottom of the groove.
+- a.
+Install a reel without a write protect ring on the supply reel hub.
+Check that the write lockout plunger is centered in the write protect ring groove and not rubbing against the bottom of the groove as reel is rotated. - b.
+If the plunger is not centered in the groove, loosen the two write lockout mounting screws and reposition the assembly.
+Tighten the mounting screws. - c.
+If the plunger rubs on the bottom of the groove, loosen the solenoid mounting screws and position the solenoid until the plunger is just clear of the bottom of the groove.
 Tighten the mounting screws.

-- d.
-Install a reel with a write protect ring on the supply reel hub and check to see if the write lockout microswitch closes. - e.
+- \cap - d.
+Install a reel with a write protect ring on the supply reel hub and check to see that the write lockout microswitch closes. - e.
 If the microswitch does not close, loosen the solenoid mounting screws and reposition the solenoid to where the microswitch closes.
 Tighten the mounting screws. - f.
 Apply power to the tape unit.
 The plunger should be pulled away from the reel and not rub against the reel, when the LOAD control is pressed and released and the tape is tensioned.
+Verify that the plunger does not rub on the overlay clearance hole.
+Reposition the overlay if necessary.